 \section{Non-existence of rank one and two cases}

 In this section, we prove Proposition \ref{th:norot}.
-Except modifications stated as Proposition \ref{prop:rankot} in Section \ref{sec:rankot} and Proposition \ref{prop:psurj} in Section \ref{sec:psurj}, the proof goes in a similar way to that for the $PU(2)$-monopole equation by Feehan \cite{F}.
-In Section \ref{sec:term}, we introduce some terminology and a version of the Sard--Smale theorem from \cite{F} needed in the later sections.
-The characterization of the rank one and two sections is given in Section \ref{sec:rankot}.
-In Section \ref{sec:psurj}, a surjectivity of some linear operator is proved.
-In Section \ref{sec:norankot}, we prove Proposition \ref{th:norot} by using the Sard--Smale theorem.
+Except modifications stated as Proposition \ref{prop:rankot} in Section \ref{sec:rankot} and Proposition \ref{prop:psurj} in Section \ref{sec:psurj}, the proof goes in a similar way to the case for the $PU(2)$-monopole equations by Feehan \cite{F}.
+In Section \ref{sec:term}, we introduce some terminology and a version of the Sard--Smale theorem from \cite{F}, which we use in the later sections.
+We give a characterization of the rank one and two sections in Section \ref{sec:rankot}.
+In Section \ref{sec:psurj}, we prove a surjectivity of some linear operator.
+We then prove Proposition \ref{th:norot} in Section \ref{sec:norankot} by using the Sard--Smale theorem.